clerma/ohhsnap/_booths/2-social-booth.md

        </h1>
        <!-- Text -->
        <p class="lead text-muted">
-         Transform your event's memories with our customizable photo printing booths.
-Choose from elegant filters like glam black and white, design unique templates, or select from our diverse paper options – all tailored to make your event's photos uniquely yours.
+         Transform your event's memories with our customizable digital options.
+Choose from different photo filters, to digitally imposed props.
+Let your guests create their own personalized experience.
        </p>
      </div>
    </div>